Acumane/thesis/argument.md

 $$
 E_W(g\mid g > W) = \frac{1}{W+1}\sum_{x=0}^{W}(g - x) = \frac{1}{W+1}\left((W+1)g - \frac{W(W+1)}{2}\right) = g - \frac{W}{2}.
 $$
-Great, it's identical.
-Here's our discrete version of $E_W(g)$ as a piecewise function:
+And this part is identical.
+Let's ditch the conditions on $g$ and write the new discrete $E_W$ as a piecewise function:

 $$
 E_W(g) =